 Here are the shelves completed, with both front lip/stop boards screwed into place.

 Next I’ll take them in the house.
 Hang, cover my screw holes and add my second coat of paint.

 - I used a level to ensure my shelves would hang straight.
 I held them against the wall and used a pencil to mark my placement.
 I hung them each 3 inches from my window casements.

 - Next, I held the shelf with one hand onto the mark I had made, and screwed my shelf directly into the wall/studs with large anchor screws.
 Start with your middle screw.
 I used three screws.
 Set your level on your shelf to ensure it stays straight.
 Add your left or right screw.

 - NOTE: You’ll need to make sure you use the proper screw/anchoring system for type for your wall.
 You may have drywall, concrete, etc… – We’ve got lather and plaster, as I mentioned earlier.

 This was where I really appreciated the weight and maneuverability of the drill.
 I was holding the drill, the shelf and the level.
 And I didn’t feel like my arm was going to fall off.
 That was so nice!
 I felt like this drill was made for me.
 It’s smaller and more compact.
-Plus, it fit in every angle I needed it to, but it had the power (on speed 1, the lower gear) to drive 4 inch anchors through the wood, lather and plaster and into the hard wood studs.
+Plus, it fit in every angle I needed it to, but it had the power (on speed 1, the lower gear) to drive 4 inch anchors through the wood shelf, lathe & plaster, and into the hard wood studs.
 All smooth as could be!